6 Lower-Body Bodyweight Exercises to Add to Your Workout Routine

 4 | Lunge

-Starting with your feet together, take a big step forward with one leg, foot coming down heel-first while using your core to hold your torso nice and straight.
+With your feet together as your starting position, take a big step forward with one leg, left foot or right foot coming down heel-first while using your core to hold your torso nice and straight.
 Put your weight into your front foot and bend at the knee until your front thigh and back shin are parallel to the floor.
 Just like the squat, make sure your front knee doesn’t come out over your toes.
-Press into that front heel to come back up and repeat on the other side.
+Press into that front heel to come back up and repeat on the opposite leg.
+The lunge is a tried and tested leg workout, great for building leg muscle.

 5 | Step-Ups